carlos-sierra/edb360/readme.txt

    default "working hours" between 7:30AM and 7:30PM; or suppress an output format such as text or csv; modify then file edb360_00_config.sql (back it up first).

-4. How to find the option that you have installed?
+4. How to find the license pack option that you have installed?

-   select value from v$parameter where name = 'control_management_pack_access’;
+   select value from v$parameter where name = 'control_management_pack_access';

 5. How to find how many days are kept in the AWR repository?